 How Kids Who Love to Cook Can Make Money

 Do you have a kid who loves to spend time in the kitchen?
-There are many ways kids with culinary talent can make money – selling either their creations or helping others learn how to cook or throw a party.
+There are many ways kids with culinary talent can make money – either by selling their creations or helping others learn how to cook or throw a party.

 The following is a list of ways kids who love to cook can make money: